yeyushengfan258/We10XOS-kde/README.md

-## We10XOS KDE Theme
+## ArcStarry-dark KDE Theme

-We10XOS kde is a light clean theme for KDE Plasma desktop.
+ArcStarry-dark kde is a light clean theme for KDE Plasma desktop.

 In this repository you'll find: